WPRDC/data-guide/docs/PublishingCKAN.md

 You will need to provide them with your CKAN user name to assign you as an administrator ror editor.

+You'll also need to provide a CKAN administrator (by [contacting WPRDC staff](http://www.wprdc.org/contact/)) with your user name.
+The administrator will use the [group adder](https://www.wprdc.org/group-adder/) tool to assign permission to add data to topical [categories or groups] (https://data.wprdc.org/group) on the Website.

 Within an organization, we'd like there to be a primary point of contact that can coordinate among all publishers within your organization, if applicable.

 ### Datasets and Resources Defined